TestardR/Gatsby-GraphQL-Blog_App/src/pages/38-post-thirtyEight/index.md

 path: '/post-thirtySeven'
 date: '2019-08-25'
 time: '☕️☕️ 6 min read'
-title: 'JS #6: This keyword'
+title: 'JS #6: the This keyword'
 summary: 'We take a look at the This keyword'
 ---